AngellusMortis/deluge-sync/README.md

 #### Example

-The following rule will disable an autobrr rule when the total number of seeding torrents with less then 3 days seeding time and disable it when over the limit.
+The following rule will enable an autobrr rule when the total number of seeding torrents with less then 3 days seeding time is under 100 and disable it when over the limit.

 rule:
 ```json